nubz/storyvotes/README.md

 Voters will not see each other's votes until all votes have been cast.

-Anyone with team access can see the voting in progress, and the final votes cast.
+Anyone with team access can see who has voted (but not how they voted), and once all voters have voted then see the final votes cast.

 The app will make a recommendation on the option voted for most frequently, or highlight joint candidates if it's a tie.

 # To run on your own Firebase project

-No doubt, if you want to use this tool, you will want to own the data, in particular the email addresses of team owners.
+No doubt, if you want to use this tool, you will want to own the data, domain, and in particular the email addresses of team owners.

 Clone this repository, bearing in mind it will not have a firebase project to connect to automatically, you need to use your own!

 [Create a firebase project](https://firebase.google.com/) with realtime database, storage (for avatars) and, optionally, hosting

 ## Firebase credentials

 You will need your own Firebase credentials, populate a `.env` file with the creds from your Firebase console

 Your `.env` file should live in the root of the project and contain values for these keys (available from your firebase console)

     REACT_APP_API_KEY=<your api key>
     REACT_APP_AUTH_DOMAIN=<your app auth domain>